matm/jQuery-File-Upload-Wiki/Setup.md

 ## Using jQuery File Upload (UI version) on PHP websites

-The provided example works out of the box and only needs one step for you to add it to your PHP based website:
+The provided example implementation works out of the box and only needs one step for you to add it to your PHP based website:

 1. [Download](https://github.com/blueimp/jQuery-File-Upload/archives/master) the plugin archive, extract it and upload the extracted folder (you may rename it) to your server.

-Visit the uploaded folder's "example" directory - you should see a file upload interface similar to the demo, allowing you to upload files to your website.
+Visit the uploaded directory - you should see the same file upload interface as the demo, allowing you to upload files to your website.

 If uploading files doesn't work, make sure that the *files* and *thumbnails* directories permissions allow your server write access.